sal55/langs/pcl8.md

 ##### Inline Operands

 Any Instruction may operate on values on the stack (X Y Z) or with operands that are part of the instruction, or both.
-Where inline operands are used, they will one of these six.
+Where inline operands are used, they will be one of these six.
 The second column shows the forms used under Function:
 ````
     mem              A                 Contents of static, global or local variable
     &mem             &A                Address of such a variable, or address of a function